ntutangyun/Documentation/docs/apollo-master-instructions.md

 * Open Apollo Dreamview in a browser by navigating to: `localhost:8888`
-    - NEW for Apollo Master: Select the `Mkz Lgsvl` setup mode, from the menu to the left of the vehicle menu.
+    - **NEW for Apollo Master**: Select the `Mkz Lgsvl` setup mode, from the menu to the left of the vehicle menu.
     - Select the `Lincoln2017MKZ LGSVL` vehicle and `Borregas Ave` map in the top right corner.
     - Open the **Module Controller** tap (on the left bar).
     - Enable **Localization**, **Transform**, **Perception**, **Traffic Light**, **Planning**, **Prediction**, **Routing**, and **Control**.